Three times a week, we do our podcast, Verdict with Ted Cruz.

 Anyway, so I brought on three of the best attorneys I know.

-All right, we have Valen Derschwitz, former Harvard Law Professor, Alina Haba, who is a counsel for President Trump, Leo 2.0 Torrell has been a civil rights attorney for four decades.
+We have Valen Dershowitz, former Harvard law professor, Alina Haba, who is the counsel for President Trump, Leo 2.0 Terrell, who's been a civil rights attorney for four decades.

 Thank you both for being all three of you for being with us.

-Professor Derschwitz, first of all, if uh if you look at the espionage act and its history, it is so long and so broad and so nonspecific in so many areas.
+Professor Dershowitz, first of all, if you look at the Espionage Act and its history, it is so long and so broad and so nonspecific in so many areas.

 This could get very confusing very fast for everybody.

-But with that said, I want to uh look at these specific codes that they're citing.
+But with that said, I want to look at these specific codes that they're citing.

-2705, for example, 793, gathering, transmitting, or losing defense information, uh delayed notice.
+2705, for example, 793, gathering, transmitting, or losing defense information, delayed notice.

 Well, first of all, these same statutes could easily have been used against Hillary Clinton or against Sandy Berger, but they weren't.

-And uh Attorney General Garland said that the essence of the Justice Department's approach is equality, even-handedness, etc., and using the least restrictive alternative if possible before you engage in searches.
+And Attorney General Garland said that the essence of the Justice Department's approach is equality, even-handedness, et cetera, and using the least restrictive alternative if possible before you engage in searches.

 And he just violated his own standards over and over and over again.